Royal Davui Island Resort

-Located on Fiji’s Beqa Lagoon, Royal Davui is a idyllic island retreat set against a backdrop of white sandy beaches, turqoise waters and fiery sunsets.
+Located on Fiji’s Beqa Lagoon, Royal Davui is an idyllic island retreat set against a backdrop of white sandy beaches, turquoise waters and fiery sunsets.

 16 vales – the Fijian word for home – are nestled among the tropical gardens, each one looking out across the ocean.
-Decor is stylish and modern but the vales there is an air of tradition with thatched rooves and wooden frames.
-Each one features a sun deck with private heated plunge pool from where you can relax and spot dolphins and turtles moving through the lagoon.
+The decor is stylish and modern but within the vales, there’s an air of tradition with thatched roofs and wooden frames.
+Each one features a sundeck with a private heated plunge pool from where you can relax and spot dolphins and turtles moving through the lagoon.

 At the heart of the resort is a magnificent Pacific banyan tree which pushes its way up through the Banyan Restaurant.
-Here you can enjoy fresh seafood, tropical flavours and relaxed dining – or you can choose to enjoy your meal on your private deck or at a number of secluded spots around the island.
+Here, you can enjoy fresh seafood, tropical flavours and relaxed dining – or you can choose to enjoy your meal on your private deck or at a number of secluded spots around the island.
 Ingredients are sourced locally and the fish used in dishes are line-caught.

 The reef surrounding the island is protected and no fishing is allowed within one mile, resulting in waters incredibly rich in marine life.
 Exploring this underwater world is a highlight of a stay at Royal Davui and guests can swim, snorkel, dive or kayak through the pristine waters.

-There is a strong eco focus and the resort was designed to exist in harmony with the natural environment.
+There’s a strong eco focus and the resort was designed to exist in harmony with the natural environment.
 During construction, vales were built in locations which eliminated the need to cut down ancient trees.
-All the timber was purchased from sustainable plantation stock and waste water is treated and converted into usable garden water.
+All the timber was purchased from sustainable plantation stock and wastewater is treated and converted into usable garden water.